Woolwich, New South Wales: History

 The suburb's name is derived from its namesake Woolwich, by the banks of the Thames in London.
 Parramatta River had been known as the 'Thames of the Antipodes' and other nearby suburbs were also named after Thames localities of Greenwich, Putney and Henley.

 The area's Aboriginal name is 'Mookaboola' or 'Moocooboola', which means meeting of waters.
 An early settler was John Clarke, who bought land here in 1834 and is responsible for naming Clarke's Point.
 Samuel Onion was another early land owner with an ironmongery business and he gave the suburb its first name 'Onion Point' in 1835.

 The world's first, union-led green ban was placed on the suburb.
 Jack Mundey and his followers in the Builder's Labourers Federation did not support the destruction of local habitat.
 They eventually won their battle and 'Kelly's Bush' remains today.

 61 properties in Woolwich are listed on the NSW State Heritage Register, including the Woolwich Pier Hotel and the Woolwich Wharf.
+There are also notable heritage items of local significance dotted across the peninsula, including St John’s Anglican Church built in 1908.
+It has a simple gabled form from the Victorian Gothic revival style.
+The church became Hunter’s Hill Theatre in more recent years and was sold in 2012 to become a residential house.
+More recently, the Church underwent a significant renovation by Arc Architects and Interior Architecture by Michiru Higginbotham completed in 2020.